tanjinadnanabir/Quantum-Computing-Learning-Resources/README.md

 1. Introduction to Quantum Mechanics by David J. Griffiths
 2. The Feynman Lectures on Physics Quantum Mechanics by Richard P. Feynman
 3. Modern Quantum Mechanics by J. J. Sakurai
+4. Quantum Mechanics: The Theoretical Minimum by Leonard Susskind
+5. Principles of Quantum Mechanics by R. Shankar

 Quantum Computing